Applying to College as a Homeschooler: Three Things You Need to Know

 3. Take advantage of precollege opportunities.

 Applying to college as a homeschooler is becoming easier and easier as new opportunities arise to earn college credit prior to your freshman year.
-Local colleges and universities have special programs in which high school students can learn alongside college students to gain knowledge and to get a taste of college after homeschool.
+Local colleges and universities have special programs in which high school students can learn alongside college students to gain knowledge and to get a taste of colleges for homeschoolers.
 This is the best way for any student to get a sense of what college life and classes are like.

 Here at Grace, we have two main opportunities for high school students.
 Jump Start is an on-campus module available to juniors and seniors.
 We have a specific list of classes that these students can take to maximize their college experience.
 College Launch is an online or on-campus track for juniors in high school to earn their associates degree and their high school diploma concurrently.